FAQs

 Why haven’t my seeds sprouted yet?

 Some seeds are quick to appear, others keep you waiting.
-Most in our collection sprout well before this, but a few can take the full 7–8 weeks depending on the conditions.
+Most in our collection sprout well before this, but a few of the more unusual seeds can take the full 7–8 weeks depending on the conditions.
 The expected germination time will be outlined in your seed guide.
 Seeds often “wait” until things feel closer to their natural environment, so a small tweak – moving them on or off the heat mat, giving them a sunnier spot, or easing them back a little – can sometimes help.
 Consistent warmth is usually best and your grow guides will note the ideal temperature.
-Growing from seed is a bit of a patience game, but that makes it all the more exciting when the first green shoots appear.
-If nothing’s happening by the time the guide suggests you should see action, get in touch and we’ll help troubleshoot.

 What if I need more soil, or my seedlings outgrow their punnets?